-Project activities consist of both upland habitat enhancement and aquatic habitat restoration activities.
-Specific tasks associated with each of the project elements are detailed in Table 1 and depicted in Figures 2 through 5 and Exhibit I. All project activities will be consistent with the Biological Opinion (Exhibit H), Mitigation, Monitoring, and Reporting Program (Exhibit J), and all other permit measures.
+Project activities consist of upland habitat enhancement and aquatic habitat restoration activities.
+Specific tasks associated with each of the project elements are detailed in Table 1 and depicted in Figures 2 through.
+See Exhibit I for Aquatic Habitat Restoration Designs and Specifications.
+All project activities will be consistent with the Biological Opinion (Exhibit J), Mitigation, Monitoring, and Reporting Program (Exhibit K), and all other permit measures.